niklaushirt/cp4waiops-training/content/Configure AI Manager/configure_aimanager_03.md

 1. Enter credentials `demo` and `P4ssw0rd!` (this information is stored in the LDAP server)

-1. Welcome back in AI Manager as user Demo
+1. Welcome back in AIManager as user Demo